The truth is that it takes effort and time to develop a habit of self-care.

 Letting go of perfectionism can be hard, but it will help you relax and enjoy life more.

-If you enjoy topics like this, be sure to join our weekly newsletter where over 1,000 people have decided to take action and improve their lives right now! ⬇️
+If you enjoy topics like this, be sure to join our Happiness Newsletter where over 1,000 people receive curated resources each Sunday to help them better their lives right now! ⬇️